ArfatulAsif/CourseCraftOnline-JavaServlet-Project/README.md

 ### User Authentication

-CCO ensures secure user authentication using username and password credentials.
+CourseCraftOnline ensures secure user authentication using username and password credentials.
 Passwords are hashed using JBCrypt to enhance security.

 ### Admin Functionality